 Handmade Thai-inspired rolled ice cream using natural ingredients.
 They have a variety of fruit and milk teas too.

-The Navy Yard location is on the waterfront next to a grassy area (and the Navy Yard splash pool).
+The Navy Yard location is on the waterfront next to a grassy area (and the amazing Navy Yard splash pool).
 This is a perfect spot to take the kids for a summer treat with outdoor seating.

 Nicecream (Clarendon, Old Town, Shaw, Adam’s Morgan)